Colmine/colmine.github.io/index.md

 ### Projects

-**Blank at the moment because I haven't done anything to post here yet!**
+**Blank at the moment because I haven't finished anything to post here yet!**

 ### Major